UserIdentifier: Implicit User Representations for Simple and Effective Personalized Sentiment Analysis: Results

 \subsection{Ablation Studies}

 Table~\ref{tab:ablate} shows our ablation study into the length and the type of the user identifier sequence, for IMDB and Yelp datasets.
 The most evident trend is that performance significantly degrades in both datasets when the length of the user identifier sequence exceeds $20$ tokens, holding for all identifier types.
-This is because the length of the input text itself is essentially decreased (the maximum sequence length for RoBERTa is $512$, and the textual content of the sample is truncated to fit the user identifier in), when increasing the length of the identifier.
-This decreases the useful information which could be used to infer sentiment, and in turn it has an adverse effect on accuracy.
+This is because the length of the input text itself is essentially decreased (the maximum sequence length for RoBERTa is $512$, and the textual content of the sample is truncated to fit the user identifier) when increasing the length of the identifier.
+This decreases the useful information which could be used to infer sentiment, and in turn, it has an adverse effect on accuracy.

-Another observation is that randomly sampling from the tokenizer's entire vocabulary outperforms sampling only from digits or from the non-alphanumeric tokens.
+A rather surprising observation is that randomly sampling from the tokenizer's entire vocabulary outperforms sampling only from digits or from the non-alphanumeric tokens.
 This can be attributed to the different sizes of the sampling spaces for these three types, and the probability of overlap in user identifier from user to user.
 For the random digits (\textbf{Rand.
 Dig.}) the sample space size for each token position is $10$, the number of possible digits.
 For the non-alphanumeric tokens, we have limited them to $400$, and for the token type all (\textbf{Rand.
 All}), the possible sample space is $47,400$.
-This means that the probability of having token overlaps in user identifiers is much much smaller in the last scheme, than it is for the other two.
+This means that the probability of having token overlaps in user identifiers is much much smaller in the last scheme than it is for the other two, or in other words, the hamming distance between different user identifiers is higher with this method.